Course Syllabus – Systems Programming

 This scale is subject to change; scoring in the ranges above guarantees you will receive at least the grade listed.

-Labs: There will be several lab assignments over the course of the semester.
+Labs: There will be several lab assignments throughout the semester.
 These assignments are designed to give you a chance to practice what you’ve learned and get feedback on your progress.

 Quizzes: Your knowledge of the concepts covered in class will be evaluated via quizzes administered roughly once every 3 weeks.
-These quizzes are intended to make sure you’re not only learning the programming concepts from class, but also the theory and reasoning behind why operating systems are designed the way they are.
+These quizzes are intended to make sure you’re not only learning the programming concepts from class, but also the theory and reasoning behind why systems software works the way it does.
 Each quiz will take around 10-15 minutes to complete.
 While they are short, quizzes constitute a large percentage of your course grade, so be sure to prepare by reviewing course material.

 Final Exam: This course does not have a final exam.
 Instead, there will be a cumulative final quiz that covers slightly more material than usual.
 Since the lowest quiz score is dropped, you may not need to take the final quiz if you did well on the other quizzes throughout the semester.